whitcojr/is4010-final-artgen/README.md

 ## 📝 Project Description

-A fun, fast, and feature-rich command-line interface written in **Rust** to convert plain text into beautiful ASCII art using standard and custom FIGlet fonts.
-This project serves as the final submission for **IS4010**.
+A fun, fast, and feature-rich command-line interface written in **Rust** to convert plain text into beautiful ASCII art using standard font.

 ---